 Form 2 - CO Code assignment restrictions are not included in the JCP and/or directed by the CRTC.

-See Appendix B for Typical J-NRUF Timeline.

 S-NRUF

 In circumstances other than those covered by the preceding types of C-NRUFs, Special NRUFs may be conducted to provide detailed information regarding a particular NPA.
 For example, an S-NRUF may be used to monitor changes in the forecasts for the NPA undergoing relief to ensure that sufficient CO Codes remain to satisfy the requirements in the NPA.